MLXXXp/Arduboy2/README.md

 [Installing Additional Arduino Libraries - Using the Library Manager](https://www.arduino.cc/en/Guide/Libraries#toc3)

-## What's different from Arduboy V1.1

-A main goal of Arduboy2 is to provide ways in which more code space can be freed for use by large sketches.
-Another goal is to allow methods other than the *tunes* functions to be used to produce sounds.
-Arduboy2 remains substantially compatible with [Arduboy library V1.1](https://github.com/Arduboy/Arduboy/releases/tag/v1.1), which was the latest stable release at the time of the fork.
-Arduboy2 is based on the code targeted for Arduboy library V1.2, which was still in development and unreleased at the time it was forked.

-Main differences between Arduboy2 and Arduboy V1.1 are:

-- The *ArduboyTunes* subclass, which provided the *tunes.xxx()* functions, has been removed.
-It's functionality is available in a separate [*ArduboyPlaytune* library](https://github.com/Arduboy/ArduboyPlayTune).
-By removing these functions, more code space may become available because interrupt routines and other support code was being compiled in even if a sketch didn't make use them.
-Another benefit is that without the automatic installation of timer interrupt service routines, other audio generating functions and libraries, that need access to the same interrupts, can now be used.
-Removal of the *tunes* functions is the main API incompatibility with Arduboy V1.1.
-Sketches written to use *tunes* functions will need some minor modifications in order to make them work with Arduboy2 plus ArduboyPlaytune, [ArduboyTones](https://github.com/MLXXXp/ArduboyTones), or some other audio library.
-- Arduboy library V1.1 uses timer 1 for the *tunes* functions.
-This causes problems when attempting to control the Arduboy's RGB LED using PWM, such as with *setRGBled()*, because it also requires timer 1.
-Since the *tunes* functionality has been removed from Arduboy2, there are no problems with using the RGB LED (except those caused by the RGB LED being incorrectly installed).
-Of course, using an external library that uses timer 1, such as *ArduboyPlaytune*, may reintroduce the problems.
-However, using a library that doesn't use timer 1, such as *ArduboyTones*, is now an option.
-- The code to generate text output, using *setCursor()*, *print()*, etc., can be removed to free up code space, if a sketch doesn't use any text functions.
-The *Arduboy2* class includes the text functions but using the *Arduboy2Base* class instead will eliminate them.
-With text functions included, the font table and some support functions are always compiled in even if not used.
-The API for using text functions is the same as Arduboy V1.1 with some additional functions added:
- - *setTextColor()* and *setTextBackground()* allow for printing black text on a white background.
- - *getCursorX()* and *getCursorY()* allow for determining the current text cursor position.
- - The *clear()* function will now reset the text cursor to home position 0, 0.
-- A new feature has been added which allows the *audio on/off* flag in system EEPROM to be configured by the user when the sketch starts.
-The flag is used by the Arduboy and Arduboy2 *audio* subclass, along with external sound functions and libraries, to provide a standardized sound mute capability.
-This feature is described in more detail later in this document.
-- The *color* parameter, which is the last parameter for most of the drawing functions, has been made optional and will default to WHITE if not included in the call.
-This doesn't save any code but has been added as a convenience, since most drawing functions are called with WHITE specified.
-- A new function *digitalWriteRGB()* has been added to control the RGB LED digitally instead of using PWM.
-This uses less code if just turning the RGB LEDs fully on or off is all that's required.
-- The *beginNoLogo()* function is not included.
-This function could be used in Arduboy V1.1 in place of *begin()* to suppress the displaying of the ARDUBOY logo and thus free up the code that it required.
-Instead, Arduboy2 allows a sketch to call *boot()* and then add in any extra features that *begin()* provides by calling their functions directly after *boot()*, if desired.
-- The *ArduboyCore* and *ArduboyAudio* base classes, previously only available to, and used to derive, the *Arduboy* class, have been made publicly available for the benefit of developers who may wish to use them as the base of an entirely new library.
-This change doesn't affect the existing API.

-As of version 2.1.0 functionality from the [Team A.R.G.](http://www.team-arg.org/) *Arglib* library has been added:

-- The sprite drawing functions, collision detection functions, and button handling functions that Team A.R.G. incorporated from the [ArduboyExtra](https://github.com/yyyc514/ArduboyExtra) project.
-The *poll()* function was renamed *pollButtons()* for clarity.
-The *Sprites* class doesn't require a parameter for the constructor, whereas in *Arglib* a pointer to an Arduboy class object is required.
-- The *drawCompressed()* function, which allows compressed bitmaps to be drawn.
-Saving bitmaps in compressed form may reduce overall sketch size.

 ## Start up features

 The *begin()* function, used to initialize the library, includes features that are intended to be available to all sketches using the library (unless the sketch developer has chosen to disable one or more of them to free up some code space):